stuerp/foo_vis_spectrum_analyzer/README.md

 * Improved: Peak Meter
   * Added style to display the peak and RMS values larger than 0dB.
   * Added style to display the top peak value.
+  * RMS Window is now configurable.
+Defaults to 600ms.
+This makes the RMS ready more stable.
+  * The level values were not calculated correctly when the selected channels did not correspond to the channel configuration of the track.
 * Fixed: Overlap of the X-axis labels (Regression)

 v0.7.5.2, 2024-04-10